 They’re ubiquitous at any 7-Eleven out here in Asia, but much harder to find in the US.
 Luckily I’ve found a few suppliers on Amazon to keep me stocked when I’m stateside.

 4. Noise-Cancelling Wireless Headphones

 I am very picky when it comes to headphones, and I have tried so many over the years.
 I need my headphones to be small and light (for travel), comfortable and long-lasting (for use during long-haul flights) and wireless (for working out, and also just because I am such a klutz—putting me near any devices connected by wire is just hazardous for everyone and everything involved).

-I love using these headphones for working out, for calls, for listening to Pimsleur while walking through the airport or around the house, for my online language lessons, or even just for blocking out the noise around me.
+I love the Bose QuietControl 30 Wireless Headphones.
+I've been using these headphones for working out, for calls, for listening to Pimsleur while walking through the airport or around the house, for my online language lessons, or even just for blocking out the noise around me.
 The noise-cancelling feature on these headphones is no joke—the first time I put them in I was working in a crowded, noisy café and actually looked up to see if something dire had just happened.
 I thought everyone had suddenly stopped talking.

 I’ve used these headphones to sleep through Chinese New Year fireworks in Malacca, and they’re a must for any flight where you’re looking to block out the roar of the engines.
 You can get them on Amazon here.

 Cons: While the noise-cancelling feature is incredibly powerful, the microphone can be a bit over-sensitive.
 Sometimes, on calls, people I am talking to will complain about loud clattering of dishes or traffic noises if I’m in a café,.
 If you want to level-up from these headphones (although they’re already quite expensive), you should look for headphones that also have noise-cancelling in the mic, which is probably what I’ll do next.
 Just beware that these will cost over US$300.